nikolaifish/Hexagonal-Septapus-Octet/README.md

 # Hexagonal-Septapus-Octet

-Deep sea cephalosophy
+<b><i> Deep sea cephalosophy </i></b>

+:octopus: :saxophone: :octopus: :saxophone: :octopus: :saxophone: :octopus: :violin: :octopus: :saxophone: :octopus: :saxophone: :octopus: :microphone: :octopus: :saxophone:

-Thanks for supporting local cephalomusic!
+Thanks for buying our album and supporting local cephalomusic!
 We're a bunch of old friends from the Charleston Bump who play a combination of free-jazz, gangsta rap, and baroque-classical tuba-funk.
-Our major influences are John Philips Sousa, The Shags, Michelle Branch, whales, and Cannibal Corpse.
-We hope you enjoy our album.
+Our major influences are John Philip Sousa, The Shaggs, Michelle Branch, whales, and Cannibal Corpse.
+We hope you enjoy the tunes!